 If you book your holiday through a third-party agent, pay by debit card or even better a travel debit card where possible.
 If you book your holiday with a credit card via a third party and the hotel goes bankrupt, the Section 75 protection provided by your credit card will NOT pay out.
 By contrast, the debit card/travel debit card chargeback scheme will cover you.

 Credit cards will repay only if the agent/third party itself went bankrupt, not the final service provider.
 Something to consider when booking your next holiday.

 Pre-paying for holiday deals may be tempting, given the frequent discounts.
 However, you need to be particularly careful booking these at the moment.
-Paying by card will help protect against many scenarios, but you also need to check your insurance small print to cover any wider cancellations (see below the travel insurance section).
+Paying by a card will help protect against many scenarios, but you also need to check your insurance small print to cover any wider cancellations (see below the travel insurance section).

-If you’re protected, make sure you don’t get hit by foreign exchange fees.
+If you’re protected, make sure you don’t get hit by foreign exchange rate fees.
 Paying in pounds nearly always means that you’ve already been charged a high FX rate somewhere else in the chain.
 So wherever you can, it’s a good idea to pay for your holiday deal in the local currency at the time of booking.
-Using a Currensea card you’ll get the debit card protection and you’ll also save the 3.5% in fees charged by the average high street bank.
+Using a Currensea travel debit card you’ll get the debit card protection and you’ll also save the 3.5% in fees charged by the average high street bank.

-For example, if you use the hotel aggregators to book a hotel deal in Spain, use your Currensea card and pay in Euros.
+For example, if you use the hotel aggregators to book a hotel deal in Spain, use your Currensea travel debit card and pay in Euros.
 You’ll pay what you see on the day and won’t pay any bank charges.

 Many travellers could find themselves without insurance, due to the confusing small print of their policies.
 We’ve done some research and put together a few travel insurance tips that you may find helpful.